Nick Timothy: The Trojan Horse affair

-In February 2022, The New York Times released a podcast entitled "The Trojan Horse Affair" which was created by Brian Reed and Hamza Syed.
+In February 2022, The New York Times released a podcast entitled The Trojan Horse Affair which was created by Brian Reed and Hamza Syed.
 The podcast claimed that Timothy contributed to the scandal when he emailed a Birmingham community centre which was due to host an event entitled "Trojan Horse or Trojan Hoax" in order to shut down the event.
 In the email it is alleged that Timothy insinuated that the owners of the community centre would be associated with terrorism if they allowed the event to go ahead.
-Timothy and Michael Gove wrote a joint foreword for a Policy Exchange report with their own account of how hardline activists had taken over several state schools in an attempt to impose, in the words of one of the several official inquiries, an “intolerant and aggressive Islamic ethos”.
-The podcast has also since been criticised by Observer columnist Sonia Sodha who argued that it "presents a one-sided account that minimises child protection concerns, misogyny and homophobia in order to exonerate the podcast’s hero, a man called Tahir Alam.
-In doing so, it breaches the standards the public have the right to expect of journalists, with cruel consequences for those it uses and abuses along the way."
+Timothy and Michael Gove wrote a joint foreword for a Policy Exchange report with their own account of the events.

 Member of Parliament (2024–present)

 2024 General Election

 On 30 July 2023, Timothy was selected as the Conservative prospective parliamentary candidate for West Suffolk.
 This was following Matt Hancock's announcement of standing down from parliament.
 He defeated incumbent MP for Penrith and The Border, Neil Hudson and former Financial Times journalist Sebastian Payne.
 He said he hoped to "draw a line" under the controversy of Hancock who was suspended from the Conservative Party after he appeared on I'm a Celebrity...Get Me Out of Here!.
 Timothy was elected Member of Parliament for West Suffolk at the 2024 General Election.

-Nick Timothy was appointed as an Opposition Assistant Whip and Shadow Energy Minister by new Conservative Leader Kemi Badenoch in November 2024, and moved to being a Shadow Education Minister in October 2025.
+Timothy was appointed as an Opposition Assistant Whip and Shadow Energy Minister by new Conservative Leader Kemi Badenoch in November 2024, and moved to being a Shadow Education Minister in October 2025.

 In his backbench capacity, Timothy has contributed to debates around the economy, education, crime, immigration, and multiculturalism.
 He has appeared on the BBC and GB News, and written columns for The Telegraph, The Sun, The Spectator, and ConservativeHome.

+He is a vice-chair of the Conservative Friends of Israel.